 Botany Undergrads Doing Stuff (BUDS)

 Botany Undergrads Doing Stuff (BUDS) is a community of UM students (graduate and undergraduate), faculty, and staff with general interest in botany and plant sciences.
 Events and opportunities include plant walks, field trips to local farms, businesses, and wildlife areas; botanical movie nights (think The Martian); and advising or tutoring regarding plant sciences at UM and beyond.
-Find out more or get involved by emailing the club at firstname.lastname@example.org.
+Find out more via our Facebook page or blog or get involved by emailing the club at email@example.com.

 Neuroscience Students Association (NSA)

 The Neuroscience Students Association is a student organization for students with an interest in neuroscience.
 This organization provides networking opportunities, seminars, and exposure to the depth of neuroscience.
 The organization also aims to actively participate in service to its community and provide the public with information on neuroscience, health, and general science topics.
 They hope to broaden their horizons of members by exposing them to medicine, public health, research, and engineering.
 Neuroscience is, at its very core, an interdisciplinary subject.
 It requires a relatively deep understanding of biology, chemistry, physics, and psychology.
 Beyond that, when it is crossed with computer programming, electrical engineering, biomedical engineering, or animal studies, it gains an even broader scope of possibilities.
 The organization hopes to expose students to the many facets of this broad, advancing field.
 Visit the NSA webpage for more information.